yongbin999/inspire2/README.md

 + logo.jpg: team logo.
 + proposal: details of the project.
 - proposal.md: fine-grained implementation description of the app and roles of the members.
-- proposal.pdf: pdf version of proposal.md.
+- proposal.pdf: presentation slides of the project.

 3. notes: bug list, outline of plans, unofficial documents that are not appropriate to put in 'docs'.